ForFinley/userService/README.md

 ### Test

 Before running the 'test' script make sure you run 'npm run start-dynamo'.
-This will start your local database.
+This will start your local dynamodb database.